Selvawen/guessing-game-py/README.md

 - Random Number Generation: The program generates a random number using Python's random module.
 - Function-based Structure: The program is structured using functions to organize different parts of the game logic.

+## How to Play

+1. The game will ask you to guess a number between 1 and 10.
+2. Enter your guess and press Enter.
+3. The game will tell you if your guess is too low, too high, or correct.
+4. If you guess correctly, you will be asked if you want to play again.
+5. Type yes to play again or no to exit the game.

 ## Getting Started
 Follow the instructions below to set up and run the game on your local machine.